 - The user interface is simple and user-friendly.

-EaseUS Todo Backup is a secure and effective system backup and disk clone software that is fully compatible with the latest Windows systems, and its disk clone feature enables users to clone and migrate whole computer data including the system to a new SSD without losing any data.
-Follow the step-by-step tutorial to move Windows 10 from HDD to SSD by cloning the system disk with EaseUS Todo Backup.
+EaseUS Disk Copy is a secure and effective system backup and disk clone software that is fully compatible with the latest Windows systems, and its disk clone feature enables users to clone and migrate whole computer data, including the system, to a new SSD without losing any data.
+Follow the step-by-step tutorial to move Windows 10 from HDD to SSD by cloning the system disk with EaseUS Disk Copy.

 Guide: How to Clone Windows 10 to SSD

-Follow these simple steps, you can migrate Windows 10 OS from HDD to new SSD easily.
-Besides, EaseUS Todo Backup can also backup and restore the Windows 10 disk/partition and data on HDD/SSD.
+Following these simple steps, you can easily migrate Windows 10 OS from HDD to a new SSD.
+Besides, EaseUS Todo Backup can also back up and restore the Windows 10 disk/partition and data on HDD/SSD.

-How to Migrate Only Windows 10 to SSD
+How to Clone Only Windows OS to SSD

-What if you want to exclude everything (installed programs, applications, personal files) except the Windows 10 system-oriented files on the cloned SSD?
+What if you exclude everything (installed programs, applications, personal files) except the Windows 10 system-oriented files on the cloned SSD?
 Is there any way to keep only the Windows 10 system files on the destination SSD?
 The truth is that none of the existing disk cloning software on the market can make it in one step.
-Nevertheless, by asking help from the other EaseUS product - EaseUS Todo PCTrans, you can achieve that goal perfectly.
+Nevertheless, you can achieve that goal by asking for help from the other EaseUS product - EaseUS Todo PCTrans.

 Once the HDD to SSD cloning completes, you should migrate the system drive to the SSD with success.
 For the other data files that were brought along during the cloning process, you can take one more step to transfer selected files from one hard drive to the other.
 Refer to the detailed guide: